 With the position copied, navigate to the slide where you have the unaligned object.
-Select the object, and then from the Ribbon, select the Hammer tool.
+Select the object, and then from the Ribbon, select the Thor tool.

-Selecting the hammer tool, the ‘Product #1’ box jumps into perfect alignment with the ‘Strengths’ box on the previous slide.
+Selecting the Thor Tool, the ‘Product #1’ box jumps into perfect alignment with the ‘Strengths’ box on the previous slide.

-Assuming you had MORE slides with objects that you wanted to align, you could continue to sweep through your deck and use the currently copied position…the Hammer Tool remembers your last copied position.
+Assuming you had MORE slides with objects that you wanted to align, you could continue to sweep through your deck and use the currently copied position…the Thor Tool remembers your last copied position.

 With the first object aligned, next you need to repeat steps #2 and #3 for any other objects that you want to align between your slides.